Trump says Putin again denied Russian meddling in 2016 election

 Saturday was also not the first time Russia has beaten the United States on releasing descriptions of the leaders' meetings or establishing its own early narrative out of those face-to-face conversations.

-When the two leaders held a lengthy meeting in Hamburg over the summer, Russian Foreign Minister Sergey Lavrov told reporters afterwards that Trump had accepted Putin's denials about interfering in the 2016 election.
-Afterwards, a Trump administration official told NBC News Lavrov's account was "not accurate" while Secretary of State Rex Tillerson said that Trump pressed President Putin "on more than one occasion" on the meddling issue.
+When the two leaders held a lengthy meeting in Hamburg over the summer, Russian Foreign Minister Sergey Lavrov told reporters afterward that Trump had accepted Putin's denials about interfering in the 2016 election.
+A Trump administration official later told NBC News that Lavrov's account was "not accurate" while Secretary of State Rex Tillerson said that Trump pressed Putin "on more than one occasion" on the meddling issue.

-Prior to Trump's sideline meeting with Putin at the Asia-Pacific Economic Cooperation (APEC) summit, the White House said there would be no formal meeting between the two leaders, citing timing constraints and scheduling conflicts.
-They did, however, leave the door open to more casual encounters.

-"They’re going to be in the same place," White House Press Secretary Sarah Huckabee Sanders told reporters en route to Vietnam.
-"Are they going to bump into each other and say hello?
-Certainly possible and likely."